 context database settings

 To make working in the worksheet easier, let's rename it.
-In the top left corner, double-click the worksheet name, which is the timestamp when the worksheet was created, and change it to CITIBIKE_ZERO_TO_SNOWFLAKE.
+In the top left corner, double-click the worksheet name, which is the timestamp when the worksheet was created, and change it to ZERO_TO_SNOWFLAKE_WITH_CYBERSYN.

 Run the query by placing your cursor anywhere in the SQL text and clicking the blue Play/Run button in the top right of the worksheet.
 Or use the keyboard shortcut [Ctrl]/[Cmd]+[Enter].

-Verify that your TRIPS table has been created.
-At the bottom of the worksheet you should see a Results section displaying a "Table TRIPS successfully created" message.
+Verify your COMPANY_METADATA table has been created.
+At the bottom of the worksheet, you should see a Results section displaying a "Table COMPANY_METADATA successfully created" message.

 TRIPS confirmation message

 Navigate to the Databases tab by clicking the HOME icon in the upper left corner of the worksheet.
 Then click Data > Databases.
-In the list of databases, click CITIBIKE > PUBLIC > TABLES to see your newly created TRIPS table.
+In the list of databases, click CYBERSYN > PUBLIC > TABLES to see your newly created COMPANY_METADATA table.
 If you don't see any databases on the left, expand your browser because they may be hidden.

 TRIPS table

-Click TRIPS and the Columns tab to see the table structure you just created.
+Click COMPANY_METADATA and the Columns tab to see the table structure you just created.

 TRIPS table structure